 3. Ease of repair: In case of damage, patches can be easily applied, reducing the overall repair costs.

 With these points in mind, you’ll find modified bitumen roofing a reliable choice for your roofing needs.
+Modified bitumen is a traditional flat roofing system.
+It works well for flat roof applications that need strong durability and redundancy.

 Built-up Roofing: A Traditional Choice